liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

 Once you've written your summary, forget about it!

 I'll let you into a secret.
 No-one else is interested in how you got here.
-They might be asking you about it (probably because they are scared that someone will ask them) but *they're aways going to be more interested in how you're going to sort the problem out.*
+They might be asking you about it (probably because they are scared that someone will ask them) but *they're always going to be more interested in how you're going to sort the problem out.*

 So don't waste time pointing fingers.
 Don't prepare slide decks to throw someone under the bus.
 (Tag that advice with a more general "don't be an asshole" rule.)